Search Knowledge Base by Keyword

 Death, Divorce, Incapacitation

 Death and divorce are easy, and attorneys have this in their templates all the time however incapacitation is often left out, or only briefly mentioned.
-Look at the recent idiot Donald Sterling who was found mentally unsound and could not run his business.
-If your business partner is Donald Sterling who is not dead nor divorced much to LA’s chagrin, you might want a contractually obligated and legally enforceable plan to get rid of his member interest.
+Look at the recent Donald Sterling who was found mentally unsound and could not run his business.
+If your business partner is Donald Sterling who is not dead nor divorced much to Clipper fans’ chagrin, you might want a contractually obligated and legally enforceable plan to get rid of his member interest.

 Accounting, Corporate Waste

 In Colorado we are seeing a flood of marijuana investors.
-This is a cash business of course and all these minority investors are pouring their savings into a new pot farms.
+This is a cash business of course and all these minority investors are pouring their savings into new pot farms.
 It is not a bad investment; first to market, stake your claim, build mega farms, control the pricing, etc. However, and this is a big however, it is still a cash business.
 Don’t you want a little assurance that the majority owner is not skimming the till?

 Do you know how the IRS can determine your sales volume as a bar?
 They look at your purchases which is why most bars have to buy from a distributor.
 Determine the cost of goods purchased slap on a regional markup, and boom, you have sales regardless of what the cash deposits say.
 Same with divorces; we often look at lifestyle and spending to “back into” the income figures.

 Oftentimes the business will have income, but no cash since it is re-investing back into the business.
 However, as a shareholder of an S corporation or a member of a garden variety LLC, you will pay taxes on business income and not distributions.
 Theoretically you could have a big tax bill based on income but never see the cash.
+How does this work?

 Templated Operating Agreements usually have language about dispute resolution, and specifically mediation.
 Mediation is fine, and some courts have a standing order that parties will attend mediation prior to trial.
 However, mediation is not binding and parties don’t necessarily have to enter into mediation with good faith.
 Trials take a long time- anywhere from 12 to 24 months, just to get to opening statements.